susan-roehampton/OS-Coursework/week1.md

 - **Debian Server:** Very stable but slower update cycle.
 - **CentOS Stream:** Good enterprise features but more complex for beginners.

-Ubuntu Server was chosen because it provides a balance between **professional-grade stability** and **beginner-friendly documentation**.
+Ubuntu Server was chosen because it provides a balance between professional-grade stability and beginner-friendly documentation.

 ---

 ## 4. Workstation Configuration Decision

-The **Windows host machine** was selected as the workstation.
+The Windows host machine was selected as the workstation.
 This allows the use of:

 - Windows PowerShell for SSH access.
 - A web browser for GitHub Pages documentation.